kmbrlygl/kmbrlygl.github.io/_posts/2017-01-09-alltogether.markdown

 > On the day of the party, I want everyone to arrive on time with what they signed up for, so that **it can be successful and everyone has a good time.**

 Essentially, the host wants everyone to work towards one goal (celebrate a birthday, etc.) and enjoy each other's company.
-I leveraged this story to direct my design decisions to to address a specific use case.
+I leveraged this story to direct my design decisions to address this specific use case.

 # Paper Prototypes and Initial User Testing
 ![All Together paper prototypes](/assets/paperproto.jpg)

-After defining the important user details and a general idea of the functionalities of the app, I put it straight to paper and started creating rough paper prototypes.
-This ended up being my wireframes and testing them out on real people.
+After defining the important user details and a general idea of the functionalities of the app, I put it straight to paper and created rough paper prototypes.
+These ended up being the wireframes that I used to test the functionalities out on real people.

 ![All Together user testing](/assets/usertesting_allt.jpg)